matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 Note that the empty state key is NOT a universal authorization for the Routing Bot to send messages to the room.

-### Possible Moderation Bot behavior
+### Possible Moderation Tool behavior

 This section is provided as an example of what could be done with the spec, not as part of the spec.

-A possible setup would involve two Moderation Bots, both members of a moderation room _MR_.
+- An Issue Bot could consume `m.abuse.report` events and turn them into human-readable private GitLab issues.

-- A Classifier Bot consumes `m.abuse.report` events, discards messages from users who have joined recently or never been active in the room (possible bots/sleeping bots), then collates reports against users.
-If there are more than e.g. 10 reports in the last hour against a single user, post a `m.policy.rule.user` message in the same room specifying that the user should undergo temporary ban.
+- A Classifier Bot could consume `m.abuse.report` events, discarding messages from users who have joined recently or never been active in the room (possible bots/sleeping bots), then collating reports against users.
+If there are more than e.g. 10 reports in the last hour against a single user, the Classifier Bot pings a moderator and suggests banning the bad user.
-- A Ban Bot consumes `m.policy.rule.user` messages and implements bans.

-Of course, it is entirely possible to implement both features as a single bot.
+- ...

 ## Security considerations